nonplayer/hammercrawl/HAMMERCRAWL! Core Rules.md

 ## THE TOOLS OF HAMMERCRAWL!

-### The Dungeon Dice
+### The Dungeon Generators

 To generate Dungeon rooms, I use a set of Dungeonmorph dice and their matching blue-and-white cards (the latter kept into handy dry-erase sleeves).
 They even come with little symbols and a handy key to them, for adding more spontaneous dungeon features on the fly.

 The basic process involves going from room to room, encountering obstacles, grabbing treasure, and moving ever onward.
 When it’s time to move to a new room, I grab one of the dice from a bag, roll it, and that’s the next room.
 I then find the matching card and lay it out.
 The pieces are all laid out on the table, and the dungeon grows dynamically as the players explore it.

+Conversely, the [Donjon][] site has an extremely detailed set of random dungeon generators.
+Using them to pre-build your dungeon can save a lot of time at the table for playing.

-### The Warhammer Dice
+### The Divining Dice

+I use a set of Warhammer Fantasy Roleplay 3rd Edition dice to serve as a way to "divine" the results of the party's actions.
 To quickly run through the dice, with WFRP3 you get a mix of seven different types of dice, coded by color: Blue, Yellow, White, Green, Red, Black, and Purple.
 Each of these colors represents a different purpose, such as Challenge, Luck, Fortune, Skull, and so on.
 Their different faces have symbols instead of numerical pips, which you can use to divine the outcomes of tests in that game.
 For this game, the dice translate as:

 * **Blue: The Reward Die** - rolled to find new fortunes and treasure.
 * **Red: The “Huzzah!”
 Die** - rolled when the heroes are especially brave and/or foolhardy.